rumlingd/mobius_on-premise_doc/source/image_about-tech.rst

 DL technology helps computers to understand images not just as a matrix of pixels but to connect different levels such as lines, simple geometric shapes to complex objects such as faces and cars.
-It gives computers some sense of hierarchical understanding on the content of images.
+It gives computers some sense of complex understanding on the content and quality of images.

-With this hierarchical understanding, computers can recognize complex objects in images.

 The Mobius Vision on-premise solution is shipped with two base models and a customizable mini-model that is built on top of the base models.
 The reasoning behind this set up is that customization needs far less effort as the base models already include